holly-cummins/holly-cummins.github.io/content/posts/2023-10-12--presentation-titles/index.md

 Even in the good case, I only know what the talk’s about once I’ve finished all the slides.
 In the bad case, I have to deliver a talk a few times before I properly figure out what my point even is, but that’s a topic for another post.

 Just because I’m bad at talk titles myself doesn’t mean I don’t notice other people’s mistakes.
-So here’s my “do as I say, not as a I do” guide to choosing a good title.
+So here’s my “do as I say, not as I do” guide to choosing a good title.

 ## Your title has to work hard, because people will select a talk based only on the title